Key Learning Points

 So there are three main zangfu – energy organs – that your actions can weaken; Stomach, Spleen and Lungs.

-Let's face it, a fever is unpleasant.
-But that's the way your body uses its inherited genetic knowhow to fight the invader.
-Unless your fever exceeds 40 Celsius for long periods - please, let it do its work!
-You'll recover faster.
-So try to avoid aspirin and other analgesics that reduce your fever - which they all do.
+Let’s face it, a fever is unpleasant.
+But that’s how your body uses its genetic know-how to fight the invader.
+Unless your fever exceeds 40 Celsius for long periods – please, let it do its work!
+You’ll recover faster.
+So try to avoid aspirin and other painkillers that reduce your fever – which they all do.

 We take analgesics like aspirin for the discomfort and fever.
 They do work, but at they same time they ‘suppress’ or weaken your body’s natural response.

-In healthy people, this suppression of defensive level damp heat reactions may not matter much, but prolonged or frequent suppression may weaken your health. to understand more about why this could happen, read it up on suppression.
+In healthy people, this suppression of ‘defensive level damp heat’ reactions may not matter much, but prolonged or frequent suppression may weaken your health.
+To understand more about why this could happen, read up on suppression.